 Exercise

-Physical activity is paramount to good health, especially when managing weight as a way to control diabetes.
-It’s recommended that you build at least 30 minutes of physical activity into each day, whether it be walking, swimming, dancing or another cardio exercise.
-Talk with your doctor about the right types of activities for you and build a plan together that’s both enjoyable and feasible for your schedule.
+Physical activity is essential to good health, especially when managing weight as a way to control diabetes.
+It’s recommended that you make time for at least 30 minutes of physical activity into each day, whether it be walking, swimming, dancing or another cardio exercise.

 Blood Sugar Monitoring

-In addition to eating well, it’s often necessary to check your blood glucose levels and ensure you’re in a safe zone.
-Depending on the type of diabetes you have, you may need to check your blood sugar when you first wake, before a meal, two hours after a meal and right before you go to bed.
+In addition to eating well, it’s often necessary to check your blood glucose levels to ensure you’re in a safe zone.
+Depending on the type of diabetes you have, you may need to check your blood sugar when you first wake up, before a meal, two hours after a meal and right before you go to bed.
 In some cases, more frequent checks will be necessary.

-If your blood sugar level is not optimal you can do things such as drinking fruit juice, drinking regular soda, eating hard candy or taking glucose tablets.
-You may also need to administer medication to stay within ideal levels.
-Your doctor will be able to guide you through your best options and dosage amounts.
+If your blood sugar level drops below your target, you can do things such as drinking fruit juice or soda, eating hard candy or taking glucose tablets.
+If you run high, you may also need to take insulin or other medication to stay within your target levels.
+Your provider will be able to guide you through your best options and dosage amounts.

 Mental Health

-Untreated mental health issues such as anxiety, depression and stress can intensify the effects of diabetes, so it’s important to address those issues as you would any physical ailments.
+Untreated mental health issues such as anxiety, depression and stress can intensify the effects of diabetes, so it’s important to address those issues as you would your physical health.

-Diabetes distress is also a real issue that can cause you to abandon your self-care and develop dangerous habits for your health.
-Skipping doctor appointments, neglecting to check your blood sugar and letting your weight get out of control are all results of diabetes distress.
+Diabetes distress, the emotional stress caused by living with diabetes, is a real issue that can cause you to abandon self-care and develop dangerous habits for your health.
+Skipping doctor appointments, neglecting to check your blood sugar, and letting your weight get out of control can all result from diabetes distress.

-If you’re feeling discontented or overwhelmed by your condition, seek help from a healthcare provider so your condition doesn’t get worse.
+If you’re feeling discontented or overwhelmed by your condition, seek help from a healthcare provider so your disease can be managed appropriately and doesn’t get worse.

 Get Support from a Healthcare Provider

-If you need advice and support from a healthcare provider to manage your diabetes, request an appointment at one of our Family Medicine clinics.
-As needed, they can refer you to our Endocrinology department for additional support.
+If you need advice and support from a healthcare provider to manage your diabetes, request an appointment with one of our primary care providers.
+As needed, they can refer you to our Endocrinology or Nutrition & Diabetes Education department for additional support.